LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 The following list summarizes the current collection of ``RAJA::kernel`` statement types:

-  * ``RAJA::statement::For< ArgId, ExecPolicy, EnclosedStatements >`` abstracts a for-loop associated with kernel iteration space with tuple index 'ArgId', to be run with 'ExecPolicy' execution policy, and containing the 'EnclosedStatements' which are executed for each loop iteration.
+  * ``RAJA::statement::For< ArgId, ExecPolicy, EnclosedStatements >`` abstracts a for-loop associated with kernel iteration space at tuple index 'ArgId', to be run with 'ExecPolicy' execution policy, and containing the 'EnclosedStatements' which are executed for each loop iteration.

-  * ``RAJA::statement::Lambda< LambdaId >`` invokes the lambda expression that appears at index 'LambdaId' in the sequence of lambda arguments to a kernel.
+  * ``RAJA::statement::Lambda< LambdaId >`` invokes the lambda expression that appears at position 'LambdaId' in the sequence of lambda arguments.

   * ``RAJA::statement::Collapse< ExecPolicy, ArgList<...>, EnclosedStatements >`` collapses multiple perfectly nested loops specified by tuple iteration space indices in 'ArgList', using the 'ExecPolicy' execution policy, and places 'EnclosedStatements' inside the collapsed loops which are executed for each iteration.
+Note that this only works for CPU execution policies (e.g., sequential, OpenMP).It may be available for CUDA in the future if such use cases arise.

   * ``RAJA::statement::If< Conditional >`` chooses which portions of a policy to run based on run-time evaluation of conditional statement; e.g., true or false, equal to some value, etc.

-  * ``RAJA::statement::CudaKernel< EnclosedStatements>`` launches 'EnclosedStatements' as a CUDA kernel; e.g., a loop nest where iteration space of each loop level are associated to threads and/or thread blocks.
+  * ``RAJA::statement::CudaKernel< EnclosedStatements>`` launches 'EnclosedStatements' as a CUDA kernel; e.g., a loop nest where the iteration spaces of each loop level are associated with threads and/or thread blocks as described by the execution policies applied to them.

-  * ``RAJA::statement::CudaSyncThreads`` provides CUDA '__syncthreads' barrier; a similar thread barrier for OpenMP will be added soon.
+  * ``RAJA::statement::CudaSyncThreads`` provides CUDA '__syncthreads' barrier.
+Note that a similar thread barrier for OpenMP will be added soon.

-  * ``RAJA::statement::Hyperplane< ArgId, HpExecPolicy, ArgList<...>, ExecPolicy, EnclosedStatements >`` provides a hyperplane iteration pattern over multiple indices.
-  * ``RAJA::statement::SetShmemWindow< EnclosedStatements >`` sets a window into a shared memory buffer for loops described by 'EnclosedStatements'.
-  * ``RAJA::statement::Tile< ArgId, TilePolicy, ExecPolicy, EnclosedStatements >`` creates tiling (or cache blocking) of outer loop associated with kernel iteration space with tuple index 'ArgId' for inner loops described by 'EnclosedStatements' using given 'TilePolicy' (e.g., fixed tile size) and 'ExecPolicy' execution policy.
+  * ``RAJA::statement::Hyperplane< ArgId, HpExecPolicy, ArgList<...>, ExecPolicy, EnclosedStatements >`` provides a hyperplane (or wavefront) iteration pattern over multiple indices.
+A hyperplane is a set of multi-dimensional index values: i0, i1, ... such that h = i0 + i1 + ... for a given h.
+Here, 'ArgId' is the position of the loop argument we will iterate on (defines the order of hyperplanes), 'HpExecPolicy' is the execution policy used to iterate over the iteration space specified by ArgId (often sequential), 'ArgList' is a list of other indices that along with ArgId define a hyperplane, and 'ExecPolicy' is the execution policy that applies to the loops in ArgList.
+Then, for each iteration, everything in the 'EnclosedStatements' is executed.

 Various examples that illustrate the use of these statement types can be found in :ref:`complex_loops-label`.

+Additional statement types will be developed to support new use cases as they arise.